jadeharris737/battleship/README.md

 Not currently maintained or updated since 2020.

 # comments
 Naming conventions do not follow lower and upper camelcase structure followed now.
-Also, in retrospect, more meaningful identifiers would have been used.
+<br />In retrospect, meaningful identifiers would have been used.

 # startup
 Upload files into Visual Studio 2019.
 The .vs file should generate appropriately. <br />